Maryam271/AI-Content-Assistant/README.md

 An AI-powered content generation assistant built with **Python, Streamlit, and Groq**.
 It helps users quickly create platform-specific social media content by selecting the content type, platform, topic, target audience, and tone.

-The application generates a **complete social media post, caption, and relevant hashtags** using a Groq-hosted Llama model.
+The application generates a **complete social media post, caption, and relevant hashtags** using the Groq-hosted **OpenAI GPT-OSS 120B** model.

 ---